 Our operating expenses include (i) selling, general and administrative expense, (ii) research and development expense, and in the most recent fiscal quarter, (iii) product line exit expense.
 Research and development expense is comprised of the costs incurred in performing research and development activities and developing production on our behalf, including compensation and consulting, design and prototype costs, contract services, patent costs and other outside expense.
 The scope and magnitude of our future research and development expense is difficult to predict at this time and will depend on elections made regarding research projects, staffing levels and outside consulting and contract costs.
 The future level of selling, general and administrative expense will be dependent on staffing levels, elections regarding expenditures on sales, marketing and customer training, the use of outside resources, public company and regulatory expense, and other factors, some of which are outside of our control.
-We do not expect any significant further material restructuring and other costs.

-We expect our operating costs, excluding restructuring and other costs, will increase as we expand product distribution activities and expand our research and development, production, distribution, training, service and administrative functions in the near term.
-We may also incur substantial non-cash share-based compensation costs depending on future option and restricted stock unit grants that are impacted by stock prices and other valuation factors.
+We expect our operating costs will remain at comparable current levels in the near term.
+We may also incur additional non-cash share-based compensation costs depending on future option and restricted stock unit grants that are impacted by stock prices and other valuation factors.
 Historical expenditures are not indicative of future expenditures.